-- Following full disclosure of a possible conflict of interest or any condition listed above, the governance body shall determine whether a conflict of interest exists, and if so, the governance body shall vote to authorize or reject the transaction or take any other actions deemed necessary to address the conflict and protect SETAC’s best interests.
+- Following full disclosure of a possible conflict of interest (including any condition listed above), the governance body shall determine by vote whether a conflict of interest exists, and if so, the governance body shall vote to authorize or reject the transaction or take any other actions deemed necessary to address or mitigate the conflict and protect SETAC’s best interests.
 Both votes shall be by a majority vote without counting the vote of any interested or potentially interested governance member(s), even if the governance member(s) without conflict are less than a quorum provided that at least one consenting governance member is disinterested, or conflict-free.

 - A copy of this policy shall be given to all governance and staff members, or other key stakeholders, upon commencement of such person’s relationship with SETAC or at the official adoption of stated policy.
-Each governance member and staff member shall sign and date the policy at the beginning of their term of service or employment and shall provide an update annually or when conflict of interest changes occur.
+This policy shall also be available on the SETAC website.
+Each governance member and staff member shall sign and date the Conflict of Interest Disclosure Format the beginning of their term of service or employment.
 Failure to sign does not nullify the policy.

-- This policy and disclosure form must be filed out annually by all specified parties and updated promptly if circumstances change and a conflict arises.
+- This Conflict of Interest Disclosure Form must be filed out annually by all specified parties and updated promptly if circumstances change or a conflict arises.